Hollywood Casino Aurora

 Riverboat casino in Illinois, U.S.

-Hollywood Casino Aurora was originally a riverboat casino located on the Fox River in Aurora, Illinois, a western suburb of Chicago.
+Hollywood Casino Aurora is a casino located in Aurora, Illinois, a western suburb of Chicago.
+The casino opened on June 17, 1993, as a riverboat casino on the Fox River.
+The riverboat casino was closed on June 10, 2026, in favor of a land-based casino at Farnsworth Avenue, which opened weeks later on June 24, 2026.
 It is owned by Gaming and Leisure Properties and operated by Penn Entertainment.